-If you lose your job do you still have to pay your child support?
+If you lose your job, do you still have to pay your child support?

 What needs to happen for you to qualify for a modification of your child support?

-The Texas Family Code will tell you that a substantial change in circumstances needs to be shown in order to have a modification request granted.
-This significant change could come in your child’s life, your life or that of your child’s other parent.
-Specifically, if you are asking for your child support obligation to be decreased you would typically need to show that more than three years have passed since the last time you were in court.
+The Texas Family Code will tell you that a substantial change in circumstances needs to be shown to have a modification request granted.
+This significant change could come in your child's life, your life, or that of your child's other parent.
+Specifically, if you are asking for your child support obligation to be decreased, you would typically need to show that more than three years have passed since the last time you were in court.
 Courts do not want to change child support orders all that often, so three years is the typical length of time that it will take to modify child support.

-What happens to any past due support that is owed?
+What happens to any past-due support that is owed?

 Even if you have a great reason as to why you cannot pay your child support (including back child support), you will not have any of the child support that you owe wiped clean in all likelihood.
-As I noted earlier in today’s blog post, you should definitely contact the court and the Office of the Attorney General if you lose your job and anticipate not being able to pay your child support obligation for a period of time.
+As I noted earlier in today's blog post, you should contact the court and the Office of the Attorney General if you lose your job and anticipate not being able to pay your child support obligation for some time.
 It does not pay for you to wait to do this.
 Contact these places immediately and let them know about your changed circumstances.
-By waiting you will not put yourself in a position to have the child support amounts that you already owe decreased any further.
+By waiting, you will not put yourself in a position to have the child support amounts that you already owe decreased any further.